mukhtar-github/T101-Crafting-Conference-Abstracts/T101: Crafting Conference Abstracts.md

 * And tell us why it matters.
 * Tell us who is telling us.
 * And finally, tease the good stuff, the secret, the bright and shiny thing, or what is valuable in the talk.

+### Crafting Conference Abstracts Conclusion

+This concludes our *abstract workshop*.
+But of course, your work is now just beginning.
+A great next step might be *to show the abstract to two or three colleagues and ask them to tell you if there are any questions that immediately spring to mind about the topic*.
+Pay attention to those questions they ask.
+Those are likely the same questions the *MongoDB audience will have about the talk*.

+Take those questions and any feedback and refine what you have.
+This is what I like to call *Iterative Abstract Development*.
+Good luck, and I look forward to seeing some great abstracts and great talks in the next few months.
+In the next workshop, I'll be exploring content more deeply.
+And we'll talk in depth about what makes a truly outstanding technical talk.